gbv/jskos2marc/README.md

 ## API

-The following PHP functions are defined:
+The following PHP functions are defined in the `JSKOS` namespace:

 ### jskos2marc